popcorn-kernel/popcorn/README.md

 - Compatibility: Popcorn Kernel aims to support a wide range of hardware configurations and software applications to ensure compatibility across different systems.

 ## Contributing

 We welcome contributions from developers, designers, and enthusiasts who share our vision for an inclusive and powerful kernel.
-To contribute to the Popcorn Kernel project, please follow these steps:
+To contribute to the Popcorn Kernel project, please Read our (guide.)[https://github.com/popcorn-kernel/popcorn/blob/main/CONTRIBUTING.md]

-Fork the repository and create a new branch for your contribution.

-Make your desired changes or add new features to the codebase.

-Test thoroughly and ensure your changes do not introduce any regressions.

-Submit a pull request, describing your changes and their purpose clearly.

 ## Getting Started
 ### Prerequisites